← Back to blog

 PollutionProfile's Air Quality feature tracks your local AQI daily throughout the year, giving you the data to spot your own seasonal patterns over time.

-Spring: the season of competing hazards Spring is complicated.
-Warming temperatures and longer daylight start ozone formation earlier than many people expect — by April in Southern cities, by May in the North.
-Meanwhile, tree pollen concentrations are peaking, and the combination of ozone and pollen is particularly bad for people with allergies and asthma: ozone inflames airways and makes them more reactive to allergens.
+Spring is complicated.
+Warming temperatures start ozone formation earlier than many people expect — by April in Southern cities, by May in the North.
+Tree pollen concentrations are peaking at the same time, and the combination is particularly bad for people with allergies and asthma: ozone inflames airways and makes them more reactive to allergens.[2]

 Rather than one fixed set of habits, the most effective approach is a seasonal adjustment routine — a light recalibration at the start of each season that accounts for what's coming.